ESXi hosts do not respond and is grayed out in vCenter

 2. Determine the state of the user interface of the ESXi host in the physical console.

 Note: Depending on the configuration of your physical environment, you may consider connecting to the physical host by using a remote application such as a Keyboard/Video/Mouse switch or a remote hardware interface provided by your hardware vendor.
 These interfaces are known to interfere with keyboard and mouse functionality.
-VMware recommends verifying the responsiveness at the local physical console prior to taking any action.
+VMware recommends verifying the responsiveness at the local physical console before taking any action.

 3. Verify that DNS is configured correctly on the ESX/ESXi host.
 For more information, see: